siran/writing/books/A New Arithmetic/A New Arithmetic - 005 Rotation, Opposition, and Signs.md

 U=u^2,\qquad u\ge0.
 $$

 Rotation is not part of that basic definition.
+To notate opposition and turns, one may adjoin a symbol $i$ to the reals with:

+$$
+i^2=-1.
+$$

-It is an optional presentation of the inner state when orientation matters:
+Then orientation can be written as an optional presentation of the inner state:

 $$
 z=ue^{i\alpha}.